 Overall the technical difficulty is low as we assume that distance and elevation are quite a good challenge for the TRANSPYR survivors at this point.

-The organization sets a short timed sector for this stage since, due to the very long itinerary to cover, the tracks must find somehow the easy way to progress forward, having to cross several villages and small road sections quite often along the stage.
+The organization sets a short timed sector for this stage and still split into two parts.
+The reason why is that, due to the very long itinerary to cover, the tracks must find somehow the easy way to progress forward, having to cross several villages and small road sections quite often along the stage.

-The chosen timed sector consists of having to ascend and descend twice, being the first one steep but short, in fact a narrow trail inside the forest with likely some wet and rocky challenging conditions, plus a transition on forest track right before getting down again, first on a short forest singletrack, and afterwards on an open, fast and rolling track until the route has to cross an important road and go forward on a secondary small one, before getting to the third food station in Izal.
-Even being inside the timed sector, we advise to have a rest and carry drink before continuing your way further, as right after it does begin the second climb, longer and tougher than the previous one, but with low technical challenge.
+The chosen timed sector consists of having to ascend and descend twice, being the first one steep but short, in fact a narrow trail inside the forest with likely some wet and rocky challenging conditions, plus a transition on forest track right before getting down again, first on a short forest singletrack, and afterwards on an open, fast and rolling track.
+At that point, the timed sector finishes because a main road has to be crossed.
+About 5 kilometres further and after the third food station in Izal, again a timed sector takes place and indeed it is a demanding one.
+This second climb is longer and tougher than the previous one, but with low technical challenge.
 The final descent to the finish line might be fast and therefore dangerous considering how tired you may be at that point of the stage.